kairosfuture/dcipher-frontend-challenge/README.md

 You are given a dataset to visualize.
 The dataset have the following fields;

-- AB: Abstract of the articles
+- AB: Abstract of the article
+- PY: The published year of article
-- tokens: The tokens of AB field
+- tokens: The token collection of AB field

 The full dataset can be downloaded [here](articles.json).

 What we ask in this assignment is to visualize this dataset by implementing a bar chart;

 - The bar chart should show the frequencies of all tokens in the dataset
-- In the x axis, you can show `tokens.value` field
+- In the x axis, you can show the token value
-- In the y axis, you can show `count(tokens.id)` field
+- In the y axis, you can show token frequency
 - Ability to sort bar chart data alphabetically (asc, desc)
 - Ability to sort bar chart data numerically (frequencies asc, desc)
-- A deployed app with a public url where we can test the challenge (you can use github pages)
-- Readme instructions on how to run it locally
+- Finally, add a second dimension as `PY` field where we can see year field as legend
+  - We should be able to see token frequencies per PY field

 As you might notice, it is required to post process this dataset because we don't provide the count data.